AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 ## Object Prototype Chain
+In essence, in any language designing, we need a machanism to reuse our code.
 In javascript world all values of variables are object, but there are different ways to create them.
 For example.

 ``` javascript